 This condition may not develop for months, if not years, after the initial injury has occurred.
 However, as the cyst in the spinal cord grows larger, the effects of the condition can grow more severe.

-If you or someone you love has been diagnosed with syringomyelia after someone else’s negligence caused a back injury, our lawyers at Hach & Rose, LLP, believe the party responsible for this injury should be held accountable for the ensuing repercussions.
+If you or someone you love has been diagnosed with syringomyelia after someone else’s negligence caused a back injury, the New York personal injury lawyers at Hach & Rose, LLP, believe the party responsible for this injury should be held accountable for the ensuing repercussions.
 They may owe you financial compensation for the injuries and losses you have sustained.
-To discuss this legal action in further detail with an experienced attorney, call (212) 779-0057 today.
+To discuss this legal action in further detail with one of our experienced attorneys, call (212) 779-0057 today.